peleg-development/peleg-billing/README.md

 https://discord.gg/6xjSVb2HXj for updates join my discord server
 ### Overview:

-Elevate your server’s job experience with **KRS-Billing**, an advanced billing system designed to enhance gameplay and streamline transactions.
+Elevate your server’s job experience with **Peleg-Billing**, an advanced billing system designed to enhance gameplay and streamline transactions.
 Our system features a unique, clean, and user-friendly interface, making it easy for workers to manage and issue bills with precision.

 ### **Key Features**